What is SEO and How Does it Work?

 In a new WordPress site, the default option is usually check marked.
 You do not want the URL showing up as www.yoursitename/?y=223.
 You want to go into your dashboard and choose the option that shows your site name and the title of your post or page.

 Go to Settings, then choose Permalinks, and click by “Post Name” to reset this permalink structure.
 Don’t forget to click save changes at the bottom.
-This simple change is a huge SEO benefit for your whole site and every post you publish…. moving on.
+This simple change is a major SEO best practice for your whole site and every post you publish…. moving on.

 If you’re not on WordPress, make sure your permalinks look good.
 If they need changing, contact tech support and ask how to best do that without causing harm to your established links.

-If you’re an established blog and want the SEO benefits of changing your Permalink structure, you may want a tech savvy person to do it for you.
+If you’re an established blog and want to use this SEO blog tip to change your Permalink structure, you may want a tech savvy person to do it for you.
 Grayson Bell over at iMark Interactive is great, and he doesn’t overcharge for tech help!

 Go into your dashboard, click on Plugins, then click Add New, and type in Yoast SEO in the search bar on the right.
 It will most likely show up as your first choice, select it and choose activate.